 Are you comfortable with wiring?

-There are two things I admit I’m not the most comfortable with around the house, and that is tinkering with wiring and plumbing.
+There are two things I admit I’m not the most comfortable with around the house, and those are tinkering with wiring and plumbing.
 Installing a smart light switch is one of the most hands-on experiences with home automation you’re going to have, since you’re adjusting existing wiring in your home.
 If you aren’t comfortable, please call an electrician and seek prices on professional installation.
-Of course, Geek Squad services and help are just around the corner and they can do Smart Home-related installations too!
+Of course, help from Geek Squad services is just around the corner, and they can do Smart Home-related installations too!